oxuva/long-term-tracking-benchmark/README.md

 ```bash
 git checkout 2018-07
 ```

 You can state in your paper which tag you are comparing against.
+You are not required to compared against the most recent state-of-the-art when writing a paper, but clearly the most recent the better, as your results will be more convincing.

 Add an entry for your tracker to `trackers.json`.
 You must specify a human-readable name for your tracker, and whether your tracker is eligible for the constrained-data challenge.